SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonar-properties.md

 Comma-delimited list of search hosts in the cluster.
 The list can contain either the host or the host and port, but not both.
 The item format is `ip/hostname` for host only or`ip/hostname:port` for host and port. `ip/hostname` can also be set to the service name of the search containers .

+**`SONAR_CLUSTER_SEARCH_PASSWORD`**

+Password for Elasticsearch built-in user (elastic) which will be used on the client site.
+If provided, it enables authentication.
+This property needs to be set to the same value throughout the cluster.

 ### Search Nodes Only

 **`SONAR_CLUSTER_ES_HOSTS`**